Skip to main content

 Figure \(\PageIndex{2}\) Dissolved oxygen (left) and nutrient (right) profiles for the Pacific and Atlantic Oceans.
 As water circulates from the Atlantic to the Pacific, oxygen is consumed while nutrients accumulate (PW).

-This page titled 9.11: Nitrogen and Nutrients is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Paul Webb via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.11: Nitrogen and Nutrients is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Paul Webb via source content that was edited to the style and standards of the LibreTexts platform.